 (7) The complex exam is a public exam and must be taken in front of a panel.
 On request of the student, a closed exam must be held.
 The exam panel consists of at least three members, and at least one third of the members is not employed by the University.
 The head of the exam panel is a university professor of one of the Departmental Doctoral School (DI) of the University or professor emeritus/emerita or habilitated university associate professor or habilitated college teacher research professor employed by Semmelweis University.
 Each member if the exam panel holds a scientific degree.
 The course supervisor of the PhD student taking the exam cannot be a member of the exam panel, but he/she must evaluate in writing his/her PhD student’s performance exhibited before the complex exam and may be present at the exam.

 (8) The exam panel shall evaluate the theory part and the dissertation part of the complex exam separately.
-The theory part of the complex exam is evaluated with a grade on a scale of five, the dissertation part is evaluated as pass/fail.
+Both exam parts are evaluated as pass or fail.
 Records shall be made of the theoretical exam, including a written evaluation.
-The result of the exam must be announced on the day of the oral exam.
+The result of the exam must be announced on the day of the oral exam.Based on the minutes of the complex examination, the PhD student’s result is registered within the Neptun system by the Doctoral Office.

 (9) In the case of an unsuccessful exam, the student may resit the exam within the same exam period on one more occasion.
 The repeated exam shall be conducted before a new exam panel.